- Written by Mike Gruwell

 Aviacom manufacturered the Argus AAD, which was in production from 2005-2011.
 The Argus was the first to have a swoop mode that inactivates the cutter after the initial canopy deployment.
 It was also the first unit to have "over-the-counter" lithium batteries as its power source.
 The Argus is a multi-mode AAD, which allows the user to switch the unit from Swoop to Standard to Student to Tandem.
 The Argus is the smallest and most compact unit available.
 The unit had a plastic insert in its cutter for its first 200 units that were susceptible to damage from container grommets.
 The company replaced all those cutters free of charge and all new Argus units come with a stainless steel cutter.
 A service bulletin on the stainless steel cutter manufactured prior to September 2007 requires all Argus units to have the company's latest cutter manufactured September 2007 or later.
 The company and it's service centers still support and service the Argus for parts/service.
 New units from the company's last production run in 2011 have sold out so Argus units are only availabe in the used market.

 The Argus has an unlimited lifetime (as long as it passes each 4-year functional test).
 The batteries must be replaced every 6 months, or every repack.
-A functional test, inspection and download of information of the unit is required every 4 years ($140) and can be sent to several different service centers throughout the U.S., including ChutingStar (click here).
-The unit has a menu screen with a variety of options.
+A functional test, inspection and download of information of the unit is required every 4 years ($140) and can be sent to a service center in the U.S. The unit has a menu screen with a variety of options.
 The unit is water resistant.
 The control unit, cutter, battery and water filter are field-replaceable by riggers.
 Users can access their jump numbers, freefall time and freefall speed on the Argus.
 ChutingStar currently sells used Argus units on our site when available, and are listed when in stock at this link.
 The Argus is currently not allowed to be used in a few rigs due to a recent issue with the cutter.
 Find out if your rig is affected by recent service bulletins before purchasing one.
 The Argus units can currently be used in the Mirage, Wings, Infinity, Basik and Next containers.

 The m2 is somewhat the new kid on the block, but the Czech Republic manufacturer, MarS a.s., has been producing AADs since 2003.
 The current m2 AAD units have been sold since June 2011.
 Since this time there have been thousands of jumps with m2 as well as numerous saves.